 The Wild Salmon Caravan is a grassroots led project of the Working Group on Indigenous Food Sovereignty.
 We are calling on volunteers to help with one or more of the following tasks at the launch of the Wild Salmon Caravan in Vancouver.
 If you are willing and able, please fill out this form below with a brief description of your relevant skills and availability on October 7, 2017 anytime between 7 am til 6 pm.

 - Elders care

-- Green room assistance – (Friendship Centre and Trout Lake)
+- Green room assistance – (Marshalling space and Trout Lake)

 The intention of the Wild Salmon Caravan is to nurture the creative energy that wild salmon have inspired through the ages, and affirm inter-tribal relationships that are the foundation of Indigenous trade and fisheries knowledge systems.
 The collaboration and creative energy will serve to educate, inform, and transform the darkness surrounding the industrial storm that is endangering wild salmon.
 Ancient ceremonies and songs of Indigenous peoples, as well as creative expressions of visual and performing arts, will call the wild salmon home to the rivers, lakes, and streams of the Fraser Basin and Salish Sea corridor where they play out their lives in birth and death.